Tremulant (EP)

 Tremulant is the debut EP release by progressive rock band The Mars Volta, released on April 2, 2002, on Gold Standard Labs.
 Produced by Alex Newport, the EP marks the only appearance of founding bassist Eva Gardner until the release of The Mars Volta's self-titled album in 2022.
 A remastered version of the EP was released on April 16, 2014.
+It made its digital debut in 2021.